Shaanxi Tongjia Fujia: Powertrain

-The Shaanxi Tongjia Fujia is powered by a 1.3 liter inline-4 16 valve fuel injection engine code named LJ474Q3E2 developing 83 hp mated to a 5-speed manual transmission.
-A 1.0 liter engine variant was also available.
+The Shaanxi Tongjia Fujia is powered by a 1.3-liter inline-4 16 valve fuel injection engine code named LJ474Q3E2 developing 83 hp mated to a 5-speed manual transmission.
+A 1.0-liter engine variant was also available.

 Dianniu No.1/ No.2

 An electric panel van version is also available for the logistics industry in China.
-The Dianniu No.1 6-seater electric variant is powered by a 38 hp (28 kW) and 170N·m electric motor codenamed YS132HD15.
+The Dianniu No.1 6-seater electric variant is powered by a 38 hp and 170 Nm electric motor codenamed YS132HD15.

-The Dianniu No.2 6-seater electric variant is powered by an 81 hp (30 kW) and 225N·m electric motor codenamed TZ185XSTJ017 and a 50 kW and 200N·m electric motor codenamed TZ204XSB50.
+The Dianniu No.2 6-seater electric variant is powered by an 83 hp and 225 Nm electric motor codenamed TZ185XSTJ017 and a 67 hp and 200 Nm electric motor codenamed TZ204XSB50.